GET 10% OFF YOUR FIRST ORDER AS A PRIMALLY PURE ORDER WITH CODE “ALAENA” AT CHECKOUT!

 After trying 3 different brands of safer deodorant from Whole Foods that neither prevented perspiration or covered up any sweaty smells, I had almost given up.
 But then I discovered Primally Pure.

 Primally Pure is this truly inspiring skincare and beauty company started by Bethany McDaniel.
 Bethany is a fellow new mom whose passion for safer products has extended to a full line of highly effective solutions to our everyday problems like dry skin, fine lines, stinky underarms, chapped lips, and even beard itch (man problem, ladies!)
 She’s been a huge inspiration for me throughout my journey in motherhood and switching to safer products.
 Bethany is one of the most generous and kind people I’ve “met” in our Paleo community of business owners!
 And her products are innovative, environmentally-conscious, and well-researched.

-Primally Pure Charcoal Deodorant is the only safer deodorant I’ve tried that doesn’t just look pretty but it works.
-It is SO effective, I put it on in the morning and I don’t have to fear what I’m going to smell like by the end of the day.
+Primally Pure Charcoal Deodorant is the FIRST safer deodorant I tried that actually works to keep me dry and smelling fresh.
+It is so effective, I put it on in the morning, and I don’t have to fear what I’m going to smell like by the end of the day.
 Showers are a luxury these days since staying home with an 8-month-old doesn’t give you much time for self care.